project-ida/two-state-quantum-systems/src/07-accelerating-quantum-processes.md

     result = sesolve(H, psi0, times, [number], progress_bar=True)

     # For fitting, we'll find when the first boson is emitted, then re-simulate
-    # up to that pointso that we can get a better resolution over the shorter time periods.
+    # up to that point so that we can get a better resolution over the shorter time periods.
     # We do this because we expect timescales to shorten as we increase TLS number
     if N==1:
         # N=1 is special because number of bosons never crosses 1 so we need to use find_peaks just like in the last tutorial